 How do customers get renewable energy to their home?
 Providers purchase renewable energy certificates (RECs) from qualified renewable energy generation facilities.
 One REC represents 1000 kWh of power generated from that facility.
 When a customer enrolls in a green electricity plan, the provider retires the RECs for the corresponding amount of power that the customer uses.

-Compare Renewable Energy Electricity Plans
+Compare Renewable Energy Electricity Plans in CT

 Providers offer many flavors of renewable energy electricity plans.
 Green electricity plans are available with term lengths ranging from 1 to 3 years.
 Some providers offer short-term 100% renewable prepaid electricity plans.

 At ElectricityPlans.com you can shop and compare renewable energy electricity plans from the most reputable providers in the state.
 100% renewable energy electricity plans are available in both the Eversource and UI markets.
 You can get 100% renewable electricity in Hartford, Waterbury, Stamford, New London, Torrington, Bridgeport, New Haven, and more.

 Enter your zip code at the top of this page to shop for 100% renewable energy electricity plans near you.

 What is the CT Renewable Portfolio Standard (RPS)?